Rodolfoarv/ProgrammingWithRuby/Assignments/observer/README.md

     The application is divided within folders.
 Assignments and Simple Exercises.
     To run any of those execute the following commands on your terminal.

-    ruby -I . -w <table_generator_test.rb>
+    ruby -I . -w weather_test.rb

-    You can find all the code in the File: table_generator.rb
+    You can find all the code in the File: weather.rb You can find the following assignment on the following website: http://webcem01.cem.itesm.mx:8005/apps/s201611/tc3049/activity_observer/

 Once the app has been loaded, you can access the functions within the program.